dotnet/AspNetCore.Docs/aspnetcore/client-side/bootstrap.md

 ## More themes

 You can extend the standard Bootstrap theme by overriding some or all of its CSS, adjusting the colors and styles to suit your own application's needs.
 If you'd like to start from a ready-made theme, there are several theme galleries available online that specialize in Bootstrap themes, such as WrapBootstrap.com (which has a variety of commercial themes) and Bootswatch.com (which offers free themes).
 Some of the paid templates available provide a great deal of functionality on top of the basic Bootstrap theme, such as rich support for administrative menus, and dashboards with rich charts and gauges.
-An example of a popular paid template is Inspinia, currently for sale for $18, which includes an ASP.NET MVC5 template in addition to AngularJS and static HTML versions.
-A sample screenshot is shown below.
+An example of a popular paid template is Inspinia, which is shown in the following screenshot:

 ![Example theme inspinia](bootstrap/_static/theme-inspinia.png)